ravenusmc/bakery_database/readme.md

 # Bakery_Database
 ## Intro

 The point of this system is to get a little tracking system going that a bakery or another type of store could use to track what it sells.
 I don't think that this project will get to big and something to work on as I continue working on more Udemy courses.
+Well see how this project develops over time.
+It could actually become something bigger than what I imagine.

 # Getting started